SINDHUSITA/fetch-ml-app/README.md

 * Can download the final image with the button

 ### Future Scope:
 * As this is a POC project which is at a rudimentary phase, exception handling and unit testing are not taken care of.
+Can be added later
 * More visualizations for the data can be added, like month wise count distributions, weekly predictions
 * The model and streamlit app can be added and deployed as seperate microservices.